-2. Restart RStudio Server Pro and Launcher Services
+Step 2.
+Restart RStudio Server Pro and Launcher Services#

 $ sudo rstudio-server restart $ sudo rstudio-launcher restart

-3. Test RStudio Server Pro with Launcher and Jupyter Notebooks
+Step 3.
+Test RStudio Server Pro with Launcher and Jupyter Notebooks#

-You can then use the Jupyter Notebooks or JupyterLab interfaces.
+Now, you can use the Jupyter Notebooks or JupyterLab interfaces.

 Refer to the support article on troubleshooting Jupyter Notebooks in RStudio Server Pro for additional information on troubleshooting RStudio Server Pro with Jupyter.